 - Start to heat canola oil in a small pot on low to medium heat.

-- Before placing the burgers on the hot griddle, use your fingers to divit the burgers in the centre, pressing down so that when they cook they will not plump up and will stay flat.
+- Before placing the patties on the hot griddle, use your fingers to divit the patties in the centre, pressing down so that when they cook they will not plump up and will stay flat.
 Doing this on only a side and not the other is enough.
-Once the burgers have been pressed down in the centre, brush the griddle pan with olive oil and place them divit side down.
+Once the patties have been pressed down in the centre, brush the griddle pan with olive oil and place them divit side down.
 Grill for 4 minutes without lifting them or pressing them, before turning over.
-Once they are turned over, top the burgers with cheese slices and continue to grill for three minutes.
+Once they are turned over, top the patties with cheese slices and continue to grill for three minutes.
 In the fourth minute cover with lid to ensure that the steam melts the cheese completely.

-- Remove the burger from the pan and leave to rest for 2 minutes.
+- Remove patties from the pan and leave to rest for 2 minutes.

-- Meanwhile drop prosciutto into hot canola oil and fry for under a minute or just until the fat start to curl.
+- Meanwhile drop prosciutto into hot canola oil and fry for under thirty seconds or just until the fat start to curl.
 Remove and drain on paper towel.

-- Place burgers on top of greens, cheese side facing up.
+- Place patties on top of greens, cheese side facing up.

 - Top with onions and mushrooms and drizzle over the balsamic glaze which will act as a sauce.

-- Snap prosciutto slices in half and place two pieces on each burger.
+- Snap prosciutto slices in half and place two pieces on over each patty.